RaymondPelletier/j2j/docs/index.rst

 Matching
 ========

+Jertl can be used to verify the structure of data, select nested values, or both.

 >>> movie = {"title": "Pinocchio", "MPAA rating": "PG"}
 >>>
 >>> match = jertl.match('{"title": title, "MPAA rating": "PG"}', movie)